nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 LIMIT		1;
 ````
 #### Steps
-Wrote separate querries for each customers using WHERE clause
+Wrote separate queries for each customer using WHERE clause

 #### Answer